pytoolz/toolz/doc/source/index.rst

 Toolz provides a suite of functions which have the following virtues:

--   **Composable**: They interoperate due to their use of core data structures
+-   **Composable**: They interoperate due to their use of core data structures.
--   **Pure**:  They don't change their inputs or rely on external state
+-   **Pure**:  They don't change their inputs or rely on external state.
--   **Lazy**:  They don't run until absolutely necessary, allowing them to support large streaming data sets
+-   **Lazy**:  They don't run until absolutely necessary, allowing them to support large streaming data sets.

 This gives developers the power to write *powerful* programs to solve *complex problems* with relatively *simple code* which is *easy to understand* without